BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/weapons_and_wargear.md

 ### UNARMED MODELS

 Some models don't carry any weapons at all; such models are said to be Unarmed.
 A model is only ever considered to be Unarmed if their profile explicitly states so, or if they started the game with some form of weapon and those weapons have been lost or destroyed during the course of the game.
 An Unarmed model suffers a -1 penalty to any Duel Roll they make, and also suffers a -1 penalty to any To Wound Rolls they make when making Strikes.
-Weapons Melee Weapons

 ### SPEAR (78)